 Biography: Jill Robinson

-Jill Robinson is a true believer in the power of arts and culture to transform individuals and communities.
-She also holds the belief that financial success enables organizations to do more of the vibrant, creative work they were designed to do.
+With a strong business instinct and a love of the arts, Jill is a true believer in the power of arts and culture to transform individuals and communities, and it shows in TRG’s tenacious desire to help arts and cultural organizations be sustainable, enabling them to do more of the vibrant, creative, connecting work they were designed to do.